 Offshore Wind Energy Development

 The Commission is committed to innovative solutions for climate change and the responsible development of renewable energy.
-An updated study by the National Renewable Energy Laboratory indicates that areas off the west coast have strong potential for generating large amounts of energy and can help California meet its renewable energy goals.
+A study by the National Renewable Energy Laboratory indicates that areas off the west coast have strong potential for generating large amounts of energy and can help California meet its renewable energy goals.
 Given the depth of the ocean along the California Coast, floating offshore wind is the most suitable technology to harness this resource.
 The Commission supports environmentally responsible offshore renewable energy development and is an integral part of making offshore renewable energy a reality in California.

 The Commission issues leases for offshore renewable energy projects in state waters.
 The process of evaluating lease applications requires using the best available science and California Environmental Quality Act review.
 The Applications for Offshore Wind Energy Development in State Waters webpage provides information about offshore renewable energy, our jurisdiction, vital environmental information, the lease application review process, and existing applications.